Fed raises rates for 3rd time this year with 1 more expected

-WASHINGTON (AP) — The Federal Reserve has raised a key interest rate for the third time this year in response to a strong U.S. economy and signaled that it expects to maintain a pace of gradual rate hikes.
+WASHINGTON (AP) — The Federal Reserve has modestly raised a key interest rate for the third time this year in response to a strong U.S. economy and signaled that it foresees another rate hike before the year ends.

 The Fed on Wednesday lifted its short-term rate — a benchmark for many consumer and business loans — by a quarter-point to a range of 2 percent to 2.25 percent.
-It was the eighth hike since late 2015.
+It was its eighth hike since late 2015, and the Fed indicated that it expects to continue gradual increases.
+It also stuck with its previous forecast for three more rate hikes in 2019.

-The central bank stuck with its previous forecast for a fourth rate increase before year’s end and for three more hikes in 2019.
+In a statement after its latest policy meeting, the Fed dropped phrasing it had long used that characterized its policy as “accommodative” — that is, favoring low rates.
+The Fed had used variations of that pledge in the seven years that it kept its key rate at a record low near zero and over the past nearly three years in which it’s gradually tightened credit.
+In removing that language, the Fed may be signaling its resolve to keep raising rates.

-The Fed dropped phrasing it had used for years that characterized its rate policy as “accommodative” by favoring low rates.
-In dropping that language, the central bank may be signaling its resolve to keep raising rates.
+In an updated economic outlook, the Fed foresees one final rate hike after 2019 — in 2020 — which would leave its benchmark at 3.4 percent.
+At that point, it would regard its policy as modestly restraining growth.
+The Fed seeks to slow the economy when it reaches full employment to prevent a tight job market from raising inflation too high.

 Most Read Business Stories